-We all learn numbers from the childhood.
-Some of us like to count, others hate it, but any person uses numbers everyday to buy things, pay for services, estimated time and necessary resources.
-People have been wondering about numbers’ properties for thousands of years.
-And for thousands of years it was more or less just a game that was only interesting for pure mathematicians.
-Famous 20th century mathematician G.H.
-Hardy once said “The Theory of Numbers has always been regarded as one of the most obviously useless branches of Pure Mathematics”.
+A prominent expert in the number theory Godfrey Hardy described it in the beginning of 20th century as one of the most obviously useless branches of Pure Mathematics”.
 Just 30 years after his death, an algorithm for encryption of secret messages was developed using achievements of number theory.
-It was called RSA after the names of its authors, and its implementation is probably the most frequently used computer program in the word nowadays.
+It was called RSA after the names of its authors, and its implementation is probably the most frequently used computer program in the world nowadays.
 Without it, nobody would be able to make secure payments over the internet, or even log in securely to e-mail and other personal services.
-In this short course, we will make the whole journey from the foundation to RSA in 4 weeks.
+In this course we will start with the basics of the number theory and get to cryptographic protocols based on it.
 By the end, you will be able to apply the basics of the number theory to encrypt and decrypt messages, and to break the code if one applies RSA carelessly.
 You will even pass a cryptographic quest!

 This course is part of the Introduction to Discrete Mathematics for Computer Science Specialization

 About this Course

 Syllabus - What you will learn from this course

 - 4 stars21.33%

 - 2 stars1.29%

 Excellent course to learn number theory and building blocks of cryptography.
 Excellent instructors make such topics easy to understand and not boring.